Indexation of Social Security & Aged Care Related Thresholds – 20th March 2018

 Indexation is conducted by the Department of Human Services (DHS) and Department of Veterans Affairs (DVA) on a bi-annual basis (March and September each year).
 During this process, all ‘means tested’ payment rates, thresholds and aged care fees marginally increase.

-Most existing pension recipients will enjoy a boost to their fortnightly payment rates of approximately $11.20 for singles and $16.80 for couples ($22.40 for “illness separated” couples).
+Most existing pension recipients will receive a boost to their fortnightly payment rates of approximately $13.20 for singles and $9.90 per person for couples ($13.20 per person for “illness separated” couples).

 Links to all current DHS, DVA and Aged Care rates and thresholds are always available in the News & Links section of our website.